-Disability Awareness Day
+Disability Awareness Day Live

-Hello and welcome to DAD 2017 our twenty-sixth annual event.
+Hello and welcome to DAD 2019, our 28th annual event.

 Dave Thompson MBE DL MBA